how to use tarot for self-care

 I’m well aware that it’s not quite that simple, but take just a minute to remember that tarot acts as a mirror and can help to get to the core of a given situation.
 If we show up to our decks with honesty and a desire to clarity, we will be offered a port in the storm.

 If you go through spread and still can’t snap out of your head, it may be time to ask for help.
 Reach out to your card slinging friends, or to a professional tarot reader, and be as deep and honest as possible about where you’re at in the moment.
 While sharing ourselves with another can make us feel vulnerable, a person outside of our brain can usually see us — and the cards — more clearly, and offer ways to shift out of our perceived trap.

 That’s what self care in all of its forms really offers us: a way to shift, to move out of story and fear and back into our bodies, and to open up to the simple healing of being sweet to ourselves.

 How do you use to tarot to support your self-care practices?
 What tips do you have for snapping out of anxiety and fear?
-Share your experience and knowledge in the comments below, and on Instagram with #HealYourSelfCare
+Share your experience and knowledge on Instagram with #HealYourSelfCare